 Net asset value (NAV) is a common measurement of fair value for Level 1, Level 2, and Level 3 investments.
-A fund's NAV is simply its assets less its liabilities, and is often reported as a per share amount for fair value measurement purposes.
+A fund's NAV is simply its assets less its liabilities and is often reported as a per share amount for fair value measurement purposes.
 The Plan would multiply the NAV per share owned to arrive at fair value.
 Level 1 investment in funds such as mutual funds report at a daily NAV per share and are actively traded.
 NAV also comes in to play for Level 2 and 3 investments.
 As a matter of convenience (or referred to in accounting literature as a "practical expedient"), a Plan can use the NAV per share for investments in a nongovernmental entity that does not have a readily determined fair value, such as an alternative investment.
 Investments measured at NAV as a practical expedient would be excluded from the fair value hierarchy because the valuation is not based on actual market inputs but rather is quantified using the fund's reported NAV as a matter of convenience.

 The Plan categorizes its fair value measurement within the fair value hierarchy established by generally accepted accounting principles.
-The Plan has the following total recurring fair value measurements as of September 30, 2020 and 2019:
+The Plan has the following total recurring fair value measurements as of September 30, 2021 and 2020:

-• Mutual funds - The rationale for inclusion in Level 1 or Level 2 points to the unobservable inputs involved in mutual fund pricing.
+- Debt securities Debt securities classified in Level I of the fair value hierarchy are valued using prices quoted in active markets for those securities.
+Debt securities classified in Level 2 of the fair value hierarchy are valued using a matrix pricing technique.
+Matrix pricing is used by Interactive Data Pricing and Reference Data, LLC to value securities based on the securities' relationship to benchmark quoted prices. - Mutual funds The rationale for inclusion in Level 1 or Level 2 points to the unobservable inputs involved in mutual fund pricing.
 Mutual funds do not trade using bid and ask, as with ETF's or common stock.
 Instead, the prices are determined by the net asset value of the underlying investments at the close of business for the next day's open.
 The underlying assets themselves may include a variety of Level 1 and Level 2 securities and some may be valued using matrix pricing which interpolates the price of a security based on the price of similar securities.